timfish/bincode-typescript/README.md

 - Serde attributes are not currently respected
 - `Vec<T>` are always converted to `Uint8Array/Int8Array/etc` whenever possible
   and this might not be particularly ergonomic from TypeScript.
+- Generated code will not work on node < v11 due to the global usage of `TextEncoder/TextDecoder`

 ## Example via `build.rs`